bambooforest/IntroDataScience_Fall_2022/2_writing_scientific_reports/README.md

 and creating a references cited section at the end of your report or paper is to do it by hand.
-That is, you go out and get the citation in a specific citation format (or citation style) and then copy and paste it into the text (and problably spend time fixing it follow the citation style you are using).
+That is, you go out and get the citation in a specific citation format (or citation style) and then copy and paste it into the text (and probably spend time fixing it follow the citation style you are using).

 There are many citation styles: